 My first flight departing from Johannesburg was delayed by nearly three hours due to technical challenges!
 Luckily the cabin crew distributed drinks and snacks while we waited for the issues to be resolved.
 Also, the onboard entertainment worked, so I watched a whole movie before the flight eventually departed.

 Due to the delay, I missed my connection to Bali.
 I guess you cannot really call yourself a traveller until you’ve missed a flight, am I right?
 There are several flights between Singapore to Bali daily, so the airline simply put me on the next available flight.
 When I touched down at Changi Airport, ground staff were ready and waiting with my new boarding pass.
 I immediately went to the boarding gate to catch my flight to Bali.
 Of the four flights during my trip, this was the only one that departed on time…

 My flight from Bali to Singapore was delayed, again due to a technical error.
 We only left an hour after the scheduled departure time.
 I was concerned about missing my connecting flight to Johannesburg.
 But just before landing, the pilot assured us that all passengers would make their connections.

 However, upon arrival at Changi Airport, I found out that I had missed my flight.
-There is only one flight daily from Singapore to South Africa, which meant that I had to wait 24 hours for the next flight.
-The airline booked me a room at The Crowne Plaza at Terminal 3, including all my meals the following day.
-To be totally honest, I didn’t mind the delay at all!
-I got to stay in a 5* hotel and explore a whole new country in one day!
+As there is only one flight daily from Singapore to South Africa, I had to wait 24 hours for the next flight.
+Sounds awful, right?
+Well, not really…The airline booked me into The Crowne Plaza at Terminal 3, including all my meals for the duration of my stay, free of charge.
+To be totally honest, in the end, I didn’t mind the delay at all!
+I got to stay in a 5* hotel, eat great food and explore a whole new country in one day!